joshuamsmith413/thunkable-assessment/README.md

 * Ant design was used for confirmation prompt

 ## Wish we had
-* more reusable components - several functions that are duplicated in components could easily be made into helper functions
+* more reusable components - some logic/funcitons are duplicated in components could easily be made into helper functions.
+Also some typography could've been simplified.
+The new project and edit project could be a single reusable component as well
 * tests would have been nice but ran out of time

 ## Available Scripts